Aru-gxtx/FPS-Cursor-Overlay/README.md

 This is the easiest way to get started.
 It requires no installation or technical knowledge.

 1. Go to the [**Releases Page**](https://github.com/Aru-gxtx/FPS-Cursor-Overlay/releases).
-2. Under the latest release, find the **Assets** section.
+2. Under the latest release or your preferred compatible version, find the **Assets** section.
-3. Download the `fps_cursor_overlay.exe` file with your preferred compatible version.
+3. Download the `fps_cursor_overlay.exe` file.
 4. Run the file.

 ### 2. For Developers (Running from Source)